What makes a book a good read? This is a typical question that writers would usually put into thought.

 One thing every writer has to take into consideration is, how will my book get the attention of readers among the hundreds of things that they engage in?
 What would hype that drive to get your audience’s attention?

 This is why books are branched out in genres and writing styles.
 In all likelihood, it all boils down to one’s choice or idea about a certain book since art, in general, is vastly subjective.
-Check out some of the things you need to ponder on when writing a good book.
+Check out these 10 things you need to ponder on when writing a good book

 Powered by Experts, Published by You.
 Reach 40,000+ Retailers & Libraries Around the World.
 Concierge Service.
 Tailored Packages.
 BBB Accredited Business.
 100% Royalty Program.